 To try Fabric, click here.

-Truly one of the best photography website themes, Sun also incorporates a really unique menu design along the bottom of the theme, which is both easy to navigate and unobtrusive.
+Sun is truly one of the best photography website themes, thanks to its great menu design at the bottom of the theme, which is both easy to navigate and unobtrusive.
 With the built-in presets, you can easily choose a more subtle or more prominent menu design to tailor this wedding photography theme to fit the look you’re going for.

 Your clients are never more than one click away from your client proofing galleries, where you can upload watermarked or low-res images from your shoot and have them offer feedback and make comments right from your website.
 Give this template a try—it could be the perfect fit for your business.
-It’s a beautiful, responsive, unique alternative to the more played-out free photography website templates like the core photography themes, PhotoShelter templates, and ProPhoto blog templates you may have come across in your search.
+It’s a beautiful, unique alternative to the more common free photography website templates like the core photography themes, PhotoShelter templates, and ProPhoto blog templates.

 You’ll also want to make sure you create a pricing page for your wedding photography website.
 If you want to book clients, adding a price page is essential.
 Lucky for you, it’s super-easy to add custom pages in Format themes like Sun.